gtedavid/flask-aws-db-statistics/README.md

   ² N.B.
 This was taken by a helping paper, commands may vary slightly or extra steps may be needed.

 2. AWS Setup
+  This [tutorial](https://dev.to/chrisgreening/connecting-to-a-relational-database-using-sqlalchemy-and-python-1619) can be followed for some help putting in place the environment.

+  You will just to have to upload as a zip file one of the folders `application`.